Skrylar/ImpromptuModular/README.md

 ![IM](res/img/PhraseSeq32.jpg)

 A 32 phrase sequencer module, where each phrase is an index into a set of 32 sequences of 32 steps (maximum).
 If you need a 1024-step sequence in a single module, this is the sequencer for you!
-This sequencer is very similar to PhraseSeq16, but with an added configuration switch allowing the sequencer to output dual 16 step sequences instead of single 32 step sequences.
+This sequencer is very similar to PhraseSeq16, but with an added configuration switch allowing the sequencer to output dual 16 step sequences (**2x16**) instead of single 32 step sequences (**1x32**).

-Step/phrase selection is done by directly clicking the 32 LED buttons at the top, instead of left and right cursor buttons used in PhraseSeq16.
-When running in 2x16 configuration and in Seq mode, the attach button cycles between: attach to run head in top sequence, attach to run head in bottom sequence, detach.
-Other than this, the functionality is identical to that of PhraseSeq16 (see above).
+Step/phrase selection is done by directly clicking the 32 LED buttons at the top, instead of the left and right cursor buttons used in PhraseSeq16.
+When running in the 2x16 configuration and in Seq mode, with **ATTACH** activated, simply click any step in the top row to attach the edit head to the run head in the top row; similarly, click any step in the bottom row to attach the edit head to the run head in the bottom row.

+Setting the length of sequences is done using the **MODE/LEN** button (click twice), and then clicking the desired length directly in the steps or turning the main knob below the main display.

+When the 1x32 configuration is selected, only the top channel outputs are used (labeled A), and when the 2x16 configuration is selected, the top row is sent to the top outputs (CV and gates A), whereas the bottom row of steps is sent to the bottom outputs (CV and gates B).
+Other than these points above, the rest of the functionality is identical to that of PhraseSeq16 (see above).